Application Development Kit (ADK)

 The statement block

-Template variables are defined locally inside the template block and have no relation to environment variables or to template variables defined in another template block.
-Preprocessor variables can be used within the values assigned to a template variable.
-A '$' in a template variable assignment can be escaped by '$$'.
+Template variables are defined locally within the template block and are independent of environment variables or template variables defined in another template block.
+Preprocessor variables can be used in the values assigned to a template variable.
+A $ in a template variable assignment can be escaped with $$.

 In the source template file, the conditional directives

-an empty string).
-A '!' preceding the template variable name negates
+A ! preceding the template variable name negates the expression.

 Example: